hamjamjam/FaceRecognition/README.md

 The service has been written to run on a Kubernetes cluster.
 It uses RabbitMQ for queuing, a Redis database and a REST API.

-This was done as part of a class, CSCI 5253: Datacenter Scale Computing, taken at the University of Colorado Boulder.
+This was done as part of a class.